tobias-forkel/Forkel_Counter/README.md

-delay | Numeric value | Delay per number in milliseconds prefix | Custom string | At the beginning of the counter icon | Class name | Set a custom icon based on `Font Awesome`
+delay | Numeric value | Delay per number in milliseconds prefix | Custom string | At the beginning of the counter icon | Class name | Set a custom icon based on `Font Awesome` className | Class name | Custom class name for each counter for your custom styles

 The option `to` allows you to get the size of a collection.
 Following collections are available to use.